Tracklane

 - Organizations and projects with role-gated access (admin, manager, member, viewer)

-- Issues with status, priority, labels, assignee, due date, comments, and mentions
+- Issues with status, priority, assignee, start date, due date, comments, and @mentions

-- Kanban board with drag-and-drop and live updates across every connected user
+- Kanban board with Stimulus drag-and-drop and Turbo Stream live updates across every connected user

-- Issue triage on create: AI-suggested priority, labels, and assignee
+- Claude-powered issue triage on create: suggested priority, labels, and assignee with confirm or override

 My role

-- → Solo developer on architecture, data model, and roadmap
+- → Solo developer on architecture, data model, UX, and every phase

-- → Rails 8 with Hotwire and Action Cable for live collaboration
+- → Rails 8 with Hotwire, Turbo Streams, and Solid Cable for real-time collaboration without a React front-end

 UI direction